Yile-Xu/DATA146/midterm.md

 print('Optimal alpha value: ' + format(a_range[idx], '.10f'))
 print('Testing score for this value: ' + format(avg_te_mse[idx], '.5f'))
 ```
-The optimal alpha value for this lasso regression is 0.00186.
+**The optimal alpha value for this Lasso regression is 0.00186.**

 Reflection: Although my original code was almost the same as displayed above, it kept returning 0.00100 for the optimal alpha value.
-However, when I cleared all the output and only ran the cell for the lasso regression again, it returned  the correct answer 0.00186.
+However, when I cleared all the output and only ran the cell for the Lasso regression again, it returned  the correct answer 0.00186.
 I am not really sure what caused this problem, but I think it may be associated with the data stored for each variable in the memory space.
 Some variables were kept overwritten when I ran different codes for each question, so when I got to question 24, the data stored in the variable I need may not be the original one, which will lead to a different optimal alpha value.
 That's why if I only run the cell for question 24 after clearing all the output, it returns the correct value.